notaz/picodrive/platform/base_readme.txt

 ---------
 1.40
   + Added support for SVP (Sega Virtua Processor) to emulate Virtua Racing, wrote ARM recompiler and some HLE code for VR.
+Credits to Exophase and Rokas for various ideas.
   * Changed config file format, files are now human-readable.
-Game specific configs are now held in single file (but old game config files are still read).
+Game specific configs are now held in single file (but old game config files are still read when new one is missing).
   * Fixed a bug where some key combos didn't work as expected.
   * Fixed a regression in renderer (some graphic glitches in rare cases).
-  * Adjusted fast rernderer to work with more games, including VR.
+  * Adjusted fast renderer to work with more games, including VR.
   * Fixed a problem where SegaCD RAM cart data was getting lost on reset.
+  * Greatly reduced SegaCD FMV game slowdowns by disabling read-ahead in the Linux kernel and C library (thanks to Rokas and Exophase for ideas again).
+    Be sure to keep "ReadAhead buffer" OFF to avoid slowdowns.
+  + PicoDrive now comes with a game config file for some games which need special settings, so they should now work out-of-the-box.
+More games will be added with later updates.

 1.35b
   * PSP: mp3 code should no longer fail on 1.5 firmware.